Hélder Barbosa: AEK Athens

 On 31 July 2014, Barbosa signed a three-year deal with AEK Athens F.C. on a free transfer.
 He scored five goals in 26 appearances in his debut season, helping the club return to the Super League Greece after a two-year absence.

 Later years

 On 24 August 2016, Barbosa joined Al-Wasl F.C. from the UAE Arabian Gulf League on a three-year contract for a transfer fee of €750.000, earning €600.000 per year.
 The following summer, he moved to the Süper Lig with Akhisarspor after agreeing to a two-year deal.
 On 10 May 2018, both he and countryman Miguel Lopes scored as the latter club beat Fenerbahçe S.K.
 3–2 in the final of the Turkish Cup, for its first-ever major trophy.

 Barbosa continued in Turkey in the 2019–20 season, signing with Hatayspor of the TFF First League.
 The 33-year-old returned to the Greek top tier on 14 January 2021, on a one-and-a-half-year contract at Panetolikos FC.

+On 18 November 2022, Barbosa returned to his country for the first time in nine years, signing for Varzim S.C. until the end of the Liga 3 season.
+In January 2024, he announced his retirement.